celiagomezdev/vivid/README.md

 # Vivid
-A very much-needed iOS App for searching non smoking bars in Berlin.
+Vivid is an iOS App to search for non-smoking bars in Berlin.
 Under construction 🚧